xanderstevenson/mistral-4-cisco/README.md

     print(summary)

     save_output(selected_device["name"], outputs, summary)

-Step 5: Running the Script
+**Step 5**: Running the Script
 Ensure that you have the correct API key set up as an environment variable:

 bash
-Copy
-Edit

 export MISTRAL_API_KEY=your_mistral_api_key_here
 Run the script using Python:

 bash
-Copy
-Edit

 python nxos_mistral.py

-The script will:
+**The script will:**

-Prompt you to select a device
+- Prompt you to select a device

-Collect outputs from show commands
+-  Collect outputs from show commands

-Send the data to Mistral for analysis
+- Send the data to Mistral for analysis

-Save the results in nxos/output with a timestamp
+- Save the results in nxos/output with a timestamp

-Additional Setup
+**Additional Setup**

 Automation: You can automate this script to run at regular intervals using cron or other task schedulers.

 Slack/Email Notifications: Modify the script to send output summaries to Slack or via email if needed.